 How to create a GUI application with Python

 Does your Python program need a graphical user interface?
-Here are three tools to help you build one.
+Here are five tools to help you build one.

 Does your latest Python program have a GUI?

 This article was originally published in May 2016 and has been updated with new information.

 There comes a time in the journey of most any programmer when they are ready to branch out past the basic examples and start to build a graphical interface to their program.